Home

 Some people shuck the corn completely (meaning they remove all the outer leaves and silk) and then wrap the corn in foil.
 Other methods say to soak the corn in its' husks in water anywhere from 5 minutes to 4 hours.

-How To Grill Corn On The Cob
+How To Grill Corn On The Cob With Great Results

 Nice, simple and I always end up with juicy, tender, and sweet corn on the cob.
 The husks protect the corn from drying out and becoming chewy and they help give the corn a subtle smokey flavor.